WiemKhlifi/IACANCER/README.md

 # IACANCER
-un site web qui a classifier des images des organes et la detection de types de cancer
+a website that classifies images of organs and the detection of cancer types.

 create a folder called models if not exists and place the models there